remoteintech/remote-jobs/company-profiles/sandhills-development.md

 ## Region

-Team is distributed across the United States, Canada, New Zealand, the United Kingdom, and Germany with the highest concentration in the U.S.
+Team is distributed across the United States, Canada, New Zealand, the United Kingdom, Nigeria, and Germany with the highest concentration in the U.S.

 ## Company technologies